mcfnord/rml/src/trial.md

 during their term.
 Rather, we just find someone better at the next election.
 Recalls are notoriously complicated to achieve, and I admire how hard so many worked at this high goal.
-While the recall effort didn't get adequate signatures to proceed, it did get a judge's blessing, a critical step the law requires to affirm that in fact it is very likely the official committed acts that merit removal from office.
+And we all should recognize that the recall cleared the first and most serious hurdle: A judge agreed there was enough evidence to believe Mark Lindquist has committed offenses serious enough to merit a recall effort.
+According to that judge, it is very likely this official committed acts that merit removal from office.
 Since then, the evidence has grown stronger and louder.

 [The petition contends Lindquist pays extra attention to criminal cases that receive media attention, and seeks